-The Documentum Web Publisher provides you with the power of creating, designing and managing interactive portals and websites over the web.
-Any Non- Technical user can also avail the benefits of web publisher as it provides easy-to-use tools and widgets that help a user to create or edit the content as per their requirements.
+The Documentum Web Publisher provides you with the power of creating, designing, and managing interactive portals and websites over the web.
+Any Non- Technical user can also avail of the benefits of web publishers as it provides easy-to-use tools and widgets that help a user to create or edit the content as per their requirements.

-EMC Documentum Digital Asset Manager (DAM) is a powerful software which provides the administration and intellectual abilities to a client for a content management system.
-This management system offers full leverage over clients digital assets by enabling the usage of complete sets of a content management system provided by the Documentum systems.
+EMC Documentum Digital Asset Manager (DAM) is a powerful software that provides the administration and intellectual abilities to a client for a content management system.
+This management system offers full leverage over the client's digital assets by enabling the usage of complete sets of a content management system provided by the Documentum systems.

 Digital Asset Management (DAM) also known as Media Assets Management (MAM), Rich Assets Management (RAM) System.
 DAMA system can be implemented via hosting software using product suits or can be installed via deployment.

 Some of the key features and benefits of DAM are mentioned below:

 File Transformations: Transforms the digital media into multiple formats automatically making the content ready to use over any platform.

 Thumbnail Display: Provides the view of the files from any folder or search results in thumbnail and a magnified preview.